mrahhal/css-theming/Setup.md

 initializeTheming(/* theme */);
 ```

 In this basic example, `initializeTheming` can optionally take the theme that you want to initialize at first.
+Not providing an argument to this will allow css-theming to select a theme that matches the user's system preference.

-Let's assume we always want to load `"default-dark"` whenever the application loads.
+Let's assume we always want to load `"default-dark"` whenever the application loads:
 ```javascript
 import {
   initializeTheming,